 A tooth fracture is a potentially critical oral health issue and not something that can wait.
 Fractured teeth can be painful and make it difficult to eat.
 Also, if the tooth is severely fractured or broken off, it’s vital to get dental attention quickly.
 Dentists have special procedures which allow them to reattach teeth that have been knocked out.

 Tooth fractures can occur for all kinds of reasons, including playing sports and being involved in a motor vehicle accident.

 Oral infections are not only excruciating, but they also damage the teeth and jawbone, causing permanent damage if left unchecked.
-If you have swelling around your gums or an abscess developing, then book an emergency appointment.
+If you have swelling around your gums or an abscess developing, then schedule an emergency appointment.
 We will assess your mouth to see whether there is an infection and, if necessary, prescribe special antibiotics that target the type of bacteria that live in the mouth.

 Some oral infections are medical emergencies.
 If the swelling is so painful that it is preventing you from sleeping or is visible from the outside, book an emergency appointment with us immediately.

 If you have an oral infection or an injury, the pain can be intense.
 The body sends a large number of inflammatory factors to the site to fight off the threat and protect the body but, in so doing, it causes a lot of pain.
 The higher the level of pain, the more your body is trying to tell you that something is seriously wrong, and you need to fix it.